 Dividends

-In general, the most straightforward manner by which funding are made is through the infusion of equity.
+In general, the most straightforward manner by which funding is made is through the infusion of equity.
 While ultimately this form of investment cannot be avoided given certain equity requirements, the key to ensuring the flow of repatriation of funds would be through a combination of loans, royalties, and service fees paid to the EU Company.

-From a tax perspective, especially in the case of Lao PDR, the payment of dividends to repatriate profits, is not entirely the most tax effective.
-Generally, Lao PDR imposes a 24% Tax on Profits on the local entity (in this case, the Lao Subsidiary) and further imposes a withholding tax of 10% on dividends paid by the local to its parent company (in this case, the EU Company) from after-tax retained earnings.
-This two-tier imposition of tax on profits results to a high effective tax rate.
+From a tax perspective, especially in the case of Lao PDR, the payment of dividends to repatriate profits, is not entirely the most tax-effective.
+Generally, Lao PDR imposes a 20% Tax on Profits on the local entity (in this case, the Lao Subsidiary) and further imposes a withholding tax of 10% on dividends paid by the local to its parent company (in this case, the EU Company) from after-tax retained earnings.
+This two-tier imposition of tax on profits results in a high effective tax rate.

 Furthermore, equity in the local entity is expected to be retained unless shares in the local entity are transferred, the local entity reduces its capitalisation, or the local entity is dissolved.
 Investing 100% of the funds by way of equity particularly through investment in common shares in Lao Subsidiary is, therefore, cannot be recommended.
 In addition, the use of preferred shares within the structure may be considered, however, the Lao PDR tax authorities may not be familiar with how to treat preferences on payments of preferred shares.